HugCls/GHRM/README.md

 # GHRM

-2024-09-20: "By the practice of meditation, you will find that you are carrying within your heart a portable paradise." - Paramahansa Yogananda
+2024-09-21: "Self-knowledge is the beginning of self-correction." - Norman Vincent Peale